H-chen19/Smart_Contract/README.md

 # Smart_Contract

-There is three level of starter code in this homework.
+There are three level of starter code in this homework.

 1. Level 1: AssociateProfitSplitter.sol
 2. Level 2: TieredProfitSplitter.sol